expo/expo/docs/pages/versions/unversioned/sdk/application.md

 ### `Application.getLastUpdateTimeAsync()`

-**Android only.** Gets the last time the app was updated from the App store or Play Store.
+**Android only.** Gets the last time the app was updated from the Google Play Store.

 #### Returns

-Returns a `Promise` that resolves to a `Date` object that represents the last time the app was updated via the App Store (iOS) or Play Store (Android).
+Returns a `Promise` that resolves to a `Date` object that represents the last time the app was updated via the Google Play Store (Android).

 **Examples**